 Participants will learn how to:

-Mental Health First Aid Supporting Youth, Seniors, and more courses are available online for $250 from the MHFA website
+Mental Health First Aid Supporting Youth, Seniors, and more courses are available online from the MHFA website.

 "Togetherall is a digital mental health support service which is available online, 24/7, and is completely anonymous so you can express yourself freely and openly.
 Professionally trained Wall Guides monitor the community to ensure the safety and anonymity of all members.
 In addition to Togetherall's online community, you will have access to a wealth of useful resources and can work through tailored self-help courses covering topics such as anxiety, sleep, weight management, depression and many more. "

 The Schizophrenia Society of Alberta's Family & Caregiver Support group exists to provide you with a hopeful, safe and supportive environment to discuss your thoughts and feelings, learn coping methods, and be empowered with knowledge about schizophrenia.

 Hinton's Support Group meets the first Monday of each month on ZOOM to talk through important issues, hear from educational speakers, and just connect and support one another.

 211 is a free, confidential service that provides information and referral to a wide range of community, social and government services.